Last updated Jul 28, 2022.

-Manufacturers are realizing they need to sell online with some form of digital commerce—whether it’s for sales reps in the field, customers at their desks, or both types of users (and more).
+Manufacturers are realizing they need to sell online with some form of B2B eCommerce.
 But what path will lead to the right digital customer experience with a minimum of risk and ongoing cost?

-There are 3 possible paths to manufacturer ecommerce:
+There are 3 possible paths to a solution:

 - Licensed, unmanaged solution (After purchasing software, the manufacturer must coordinate multiple third parties to get the ecommerce store up and running.)